Teenager injured in Urbana weekend shooting

 URBANA, Ill.
-(WCIA) — The Urbana Police Department is looking for a suspect in a shooting that left a teenager hospitalized.
+(WCIA) — The Urbana Police Department is looking for a suspect in a shooting that left a teenager hospitalized over the weekend.

 Bullets also hit a nearby car and house.
 Police found 11 rifle casings near the scene.